 Researchers are not yet sure what causes CI.
 There may be problems in the complex actions that the brain and eyes do.
 This may be because of genes.
 CI tends to run in families.
 In some cases, a health condition can contribute to CI, such as:

 Head injury and concussion

 Symptoms of convergence insufficiency

-Your child is mostly likely to have symptoms of CI when doing work close up, such as reading or writing.
-Symptoms are more likely if he or she is reading or writing for a long period of time.
+Your child is most likely to have symptoms of CI when doing work close-up, such as reading or writing.
+Symptoms are more likely if they are reading or writing for a long period of time.
 Fatigue also can bring on symptoms.
 Symptoms can include:

 Sleepiness when reading

 Losing their place in the text when reading